Dave Cowens: Player profile and legacy

-During his NBA career, Cowens averaged a double-double of 17.6 points and 13.6 rebounds. with 3.8 assists and 1.1 steals in 766 career NBA games.
+During his NBA career, Cowens averaged a double-double of 17.6 points and 13.6 rebounds with 3.8 assists and 1.1 steals in 766 career NBA games.
 Cowens was selected to eight All-Star Games, was named to the All-NBA Second Team three times, and was named to the All-NBA Defensive First Team in 1976 and All-NBA Defensive Second Team in 1973 and 1980.
 He was a member of the Celtics' 1974 and 1976 NBA Championship teams.

-Cowens' playing credo was all-out intensity at both ends of the court, a style that never wavered during his 11-year NBA career.
-"He was quick, fast, strong and skilled, and played hard," Knicks Hall of Fame center Willis Reed said of Cowens.

-Cowens was the fourth center in NBA history to average five assists per game in a single season, joining Wilt Chamberlain, former Celtic center, Bill Russell, and Kareem Abdul-Jabbar.
+Cowens was the fourth center in NBA history to average five assists per game in a single season, joining Wilt Chamberlain, former Celtic center Bill Russell, and Kareem Abdul-Jabbar.
 His career average is 3.8 assists per game.
 As of the end of the 2018–19 season, Cowens ranked 27th overall for most point-rebound-assist triple-doubles by a center in NBA history.

 As evidence to his all-around ability, only five other players (Scottie Pippen, Kevin Garnett, LeBron James, Giannis Antetokounmpo and Nikola Jokić) have led their teams in all five major statistical categories for a season: points, rebounds, assists, blocks, and steals.
 He accomplished the feat in the 1977–78 season, averaging 18.6 points, 14.0 rebounds, 4.6 assists, 0.9 blocks and 1.3 steals as Boston finished 32–50.

+Cowens was inducted into the Naismith Basketball Hall of Fame in 1991.
 In 1996, Cowens was honored as one of the league's greatest players of all time by being named to the NBA 50th Anniversary Team.
 In October 2021, Cowens was again honored as one of the league's greatest players of all time by being named to the NBA 75th Anniversary Team.
 To commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named Cowens as the 57th greatest player in NBA history.

+The Dave Cowens Achievement award is presented each year to the top high school senior basketball players in Southeastern Massachusetts.
+In 2018, Cowens attended a ceremony at his high school where they dedicated a new gymnasium floor, styled in the parquet pattern of Boston Garden.

+He has also been credited for helping resurrect the Celtics dynasty which was presumed dead following the departure of Bill Russell.
 "No one ever did more for the Celtics than Dave did," said John Havlicek of his Celtic teammate.
+Additionally, Jerry West credited Cowens for the Celtics defensive transformation during the 1970s with his shot blocking, aggressiveness, and overall improvement.